jupyterhub/team-compass/docs/team/jobs/2026-community-mgr.md

 (jobs)=
-# Jobs and Recruitment

-This page highlights any open calls we have for funded positions within JupyterHub.

-## Community Manager for JupyterHub and Jupyter Book
+# Community Manager for JupyterHub and Jupyter Book

 The [JupyterHub](https://jupyter.org/hub) and [Jupyter Book](https://jupyterbook.org) communities are hiring a **community manager**.